How to lay artificial Grass on concrete (4 easy steps)

-Too much concrete can create a drab depressing environment.
-Artificial grass can introduce a feeling of life and vibrance with its bright evergreen impact.
+Too much concrete can create a drab, depressing environment.
+Artificial grass can introduce a feeling of life and vibrancy with its bright evergreen impact.

 It’s not slippy

-Concrete and other hard surfaces can get slippy with ice, algae, moss or mub build up.
+Concrete and other hard surfaces can get slippy with ice, algae, moss or mud build up.
 Other than constant maintenance, there is not much that can be done about this.

-Artificial grass can save the day here as maintains its non slip surface in almost all conditions we would see in Preston.
+Artificial grass can save the day here as a non slip surface.

 Easy and cheap

-When looking to improve or alter your concrete there are a few options such as getting rid of it, covering it with paving or some outdoor walkway coverings.
-These options can work but they all fall short of artificial grass in either, looks, price or time consumed to do.
+When looking to improve or alter your concrete there are a few options such as getting rid of it, covering it with paving or other outdoor coverings.
+These options can work but they all fall short of artificial grass in either, looks, price or time consumed to install.

-Artificial grass is surprisingly cheap to buy and fast to install.
-It needs to setting time and does not need large amount of manual labor to install… providing you have the right base.
+Artificial grass is surprisingly cheap to buy and fast to install .
+It needs no setting time and does not need large amount of manual labour to install… providing you have the right base.